 You might think that if you use these containers to build a home that all of your rooms will be rectangular, but this would be a mistake.
 It is possible to create large open rooms by placing shipping containers side by side and removing the internal walls.

-The shipping containers can be welded together along the seams at the roof and floor, which will make for a sturdy structure with no need for internal walls for support.
+The shipping containers can be welded together along the seams at the roof and floor using an automatic girth welder, which will make for a sturdy structure with no need for internal walls for support.
 With this ability, it allows you to use your imagination and create a bespoke living space, which will stand out from the crowd.

 While you are creating an eco-friendly home, you may as well go the full distance and also introduce other aspects to your home to increase its friendliness to the environment!